Antonio Foscarini: Diplomatic career

 Foscarini began his political career as an envoy to the court of Henry IV of France in 1601 and was present at the king's marriage to Maria de Medici.
 On 26 May 1607 he was appointed as ambassador to France but did not assume the role until February the next year.
-In July 1610 he was made ambassador to England, but here too he delayed taking up the position until 4 May the following year.
+He reported the activities of English diplomats, including "Signor Ghintrot" (Henry de Gunderot), an envoy who received a letter in July 1608 suggesting that Anne of Denmark was displeased with Henry IV.
+In July 1610, Foscarini was made ambassador to England, but here too he delayed taking up the position until 4 May the following year.

 These delays in taking up his two appointments formed part of the accusations against him during his two trials, but it was found that he otherwise behaved fittingly.
 Accusations that he dressed poorly and was stingy were not trivial matters in the estates society.
 His opposition to the Pope and the Jesuit order was no secret.

 In June 1611 Foscarini wrote that Anne of Denmark had received a jewel with the initials "C4" set in diamonds from her brother Christian IV of Denmark.
 She gave the outgoing Venetian ambassador Marc' Antonio Correr a box with pearls, a diamond ring with the royal portraits, and jewels to his son Vincenzo.
 He had a private audience with Anne of Denmark in a gallery at Hampton Court in July.
 There was music, and she talked of her family.
 In November he watched a tournament from a palace window with Anne of Denmark.
 King James rode by and called him down, and showed animals in his menagerie.

 Sir John Throckmorton reported Foscarini's arrival at Vlissingen in May 1612, on his way to Brussels.
 Throckmorton said he was "an honest proper man, for he speaketh well of us (the English), and seemeth not to be much affected to the Spaniards".
 Anne of Denmark and Honora, Lady Hay enjoyed the company of Foscarini's secretary Giulio Muscorno, an accomplished musician who joined him in England in June 1612.
 In August 1612 Foscarini followed the king on his progress and went to Apethorpe, Burleigh, and Belvoir Castle, where the 5 August anniversary of the Gowrie House Conspiracy was celebrated.
 He visited Walter Cope at Holland House and hunted with him at Hyde Park.
 Cope was a cousin of Dudley Carleton, ambassador in Venice.

-Foscarini attended the wedding of Princess Elizabeth and Frederick V of the Palatinate on 14 February 1613 at Whitehall Palace and a wrote a full description.
+Foscarini attended the wedding of Princess Elizabeth and Frederick V of the Palatinate on 14 February 1613 at Whitehall Palace and wrote a full description.

 An Italian poet, Antimo Galli, wrote of an embarrassing incident while Foscarini was at a play.
 At the end of the performance, it was customary for the audience to shout out the name of the play they next wanted to see.
 Foscarini joined in, but his costume and shouts drew attention to himself.
 The audience thought he was Spanish and began to whistle at him.